John-Limb/John-Limb.github.io/_posts/2024-08-08-PlexSetup.md

 ```
 Change bing band boing to your plex URL and port IE. `http://xxx.yyy.xxx.xxx:32400`

-You will now want to get an API key for TMDB and pasting that in.
+You will now want to get an API key for TMDB and paste that in.

 Scroll back up to the top of the file and change The collection_files section.
 Default from basic to franchise.
 and change the overlay_files section from ribon to resolution.
 ![KometaConfig](/assets/img/kometa-config.png)

 ---
----
+That should be it, Kometa should be up and running and organising plex for you!

-end
+I would now advise setting up image maid to keep your library clean and optimised!